react-declarative/react-declarative/docs/other/how-to-implement-uikit.md

 ## So That's the thing

-Split you frontend team into two parts.
+Split your frontend team into two parts.
 The first team start's the development by using the default MUI.
 The second team uses [E2E integration tests](https://github.com/react-declarative/react-declarative-e2e/) to implement your own input fields, for example, in [Joy UI](https://mui.com/joy-ui/getting-started/).
 The set of E2E tests will show you all bugs in you [UIKit](https://mui.com/store/).
 Even buy it if you want to

 > Link to [the source code](https://github.com/react-declarative/react-declarative-e2e/) of E2E tests set